-In 2002, in preparation for the gacaca courts, Pastor Déo led an 80-person team to launch the Umuvumu Tree Project, a modified version of Prison Fellowship International’s Sycamore Tree Project®, an intensive in-prison program that brings together crime victims and unrelated offenders to explore ways to make restitution and begin the healing process.
-After a successful launch he trained facilitators to implement the program in all of Rwanda’s prisons.
+In 2002, in preparation for the gacaca courts, Pastor Déo led an 80-person team to launch the Umuvumu Tree Project, a modified version of Prison Fellowship International’s Sycamore Tree Project: Justice and Peace®, an in-prison program bringing together crime victims and unrelated offenders to explore restitution and healing.
+After a successful launch, he trained facilitators to implement the program in all of Rwanda’s prisons.

-As Pastor Déo and Prison Fellowship Rwanda expanded their work outside the prisons in response to the victims’ requests, the country’s healing spread rapidly.
+As Pastor Déo and Prison Fellowship Rwanda expanded their work outside the prisons in response to victim requests, the country’s healing spread rapidly.
 In less than a year of working with survivors, many were willing to forgive and began asking for the complete pardon of some of their offenders.

-Prison Fellowship Rwanda has expanded its restoration efforts by partnering with Prison Fellowship International’s child sponsorship program and The Prisoner’s Journey® and discipleship program.
+Prison Fellowship Rwanda has expanded its restoration efforts by implementing Prison Fellowship International’s child sponsorship program, The Child’s Journey®, and in-prison Bible course, The Prisoner’s Journey®.

 “God Changed My Life”

 Edison served a year in prison, and suffered extreme cruelty from fellow inmates.
 But the worst for him was not seeing his three-year-old daughter and having to tell her during every phone call that he wasn’t coming home yet.
 Edison participated in both The Prisoner’s Journey evangelism and discipleship program, which invited him to accept Jesus as his Savior.
-He also enrolled in the follow up restorative justice program, Sycamore Tree Project, where he learned to know God better and to forgive.
+He also enrolled in the follow up restorative justice program, Sycamore Tree Project: Justice and Peace®: Justice and Peace, where he learned to know God better and to forgive.

 “I identified with Jesus as I was sentenced to prison being innocent.
 God used these to programs to change my life.”